 Day 3: Shoulders

-* Possible weekly schedules for these splits are endless.
-A common way to do the 3 or 4 day split is 2 days on, 1 day off then repeat the cycle, or for higher frequency training, 3 on 1 off or 4 on 1 off.
+* Possible weekly schedule arrangements for these splits are endless, but a common way to do the 3 or 4 day split is 3 on 1 off or 4 on 1 off then repeat the cycle (rotating schedule).
+Alternately 5 days a week are designated for training and 2 days off for recovery (fixed schedule).

-It’s important to note that 3, 4, and 5 day body part splits are definitely bodybuilding-focused routines.
-I’m talking specifically about bodybuilding literally, as in the competitor or person with visual aesthetic goals.
+It’s important to note that 3, 4 and 5 day body part splits are definitely bodybuilding-focused routines.
+I’m referring to bodybuilding literally, as in the competitor or recreational lifters who have visual / aesthetic goals.

-All your training decisions should be made in the context of your goals.
+All of your training decisions should be made within the context of your goals, time availability, experience level, and personal preferences.
 Depending on your goals, there are advantages or disadvantages to body part split routines.
+Certain individuals might want to stick with full body workouts or the more basic 2 day (upper / lower + abs) split.

 Advantages of body part splits: